Kozelshchyna: History

+Until 18 July 2020, Kozelshchyna was the administrative center of Kozelshchyna Raion.
+The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Poltava Oblast to four.
+The area of Kozelshchyna Raion was merged into Kremenchuk Raion.
+On 26 January 2024, a new law entered into force which abolished the status of urban-type settlement, and Kozelshchyna became a rural settlement.

 Attractions

 Among the attractions in Kozelschyna, the cathedral and monastery of the Nativity of the Virgin, built in 1882 by VI and SM Kapnist, as a thankful gift for the recovery of their daughter Mary from serious illness.
 1900-1906 K, the brick church has become the Kozelshchina monastery.
 In 1929, the monastery was closed and the cathedral was turned into a theater, in cells located bio-engineering school, hospital etc. Renewed activity in 1942 - 1949, R., returned to the Orthodox community in 1990 year.